mwick83/irrigation_ctrl/README.md

 The following projects are used as additional components.
 Some of them are from third parties or forked versions of third party components/libraries:

 * [console-esp32](https://github.com/mwick83/console-esp32): The command console.
 It is based on [Elecia White's command console](https://github.com/eleciawhite/reusable/) and was ported by me to the ESP32 and lives in my gitub repository.
 The original code was published in the public domain.
-Be sure to check out here embedded software engineering podcast [Embedded.fm](http://embedded.fm/).
+Be sure to check out her embedded software engineering podcast [Embedded.fm](http://embedded.fm/).
 Thanks Elecia!
 * [espmqtt](https://github.com/mwick83/espmqtt): The MQTT client library by Tuan PM.
 I forked it to modify its configuration mechanism.
 You can find the [original repo here](https://github.com/tuanpmt/espmqtt).
 It is licensed under the Apache-2.0 license.

 The following components are implemented by me and have their own github repositories: